 Religious Symbolism in Fullmetal Alchemist Brotherhood

 Fullmetal Alchemist is an amazing series, in that it is exciting, and very enjoyable to watch.
-I already wrote all about that, with a subjective review.
 I found, however, that the series also happens to be a series that is rich with symbolism, and which can encourage a good amount of thought and debate.
 Specifically, the series seems to touch on religious ideas a lot.
 I thought it would be interesting to take a closer look at some of the religious symbolism found within the series, for a more... academic-type hub.
 Here's a word of warning though -- and it's going to be the only warning.
 This article will contain major spoilers.
 I'll be discussing things at a level which necessarily requires stating specific details.

 Father and the Homunculi